hehew321/iDeepC/README.md

 ## Dataset

-* CRIP: RBP-37 for RBP binding circRNAs, it consists of 37 RBP datasets, each  corresponds to one RBP.
+* RBP-37: RBP-37 for RBP binding circRNAs updaed from CRIP, it consists of 37 RBP datasets, each  corresponds to one RBP.
 All the datasets are  at datasets/CRIP_split/ in this repository.

-* GraphProt_CLIP_sequence: RBP-24 for RBP binding linear RNAs, it consists of 24 datasets, each corresponds to one RBP.
+* RBP-24: RBP-24 for RBP binding linear RNAs, it consists of 24 datasets, each corresponds to one RBP.
 The whole dataset can be downloaded from  http://www.bioinf.uni-freiburg.de/Software/GraphProt/GraphProt_CLIP_sequences.tar.bz2

 ## Usage

 * python iDeepC.py [-h] [--dataset DATASET] [--protein_name PROTEIN_NAME]

   -- Specify the dataset for --dataset and protein name for --protein_name.
-The default value is the CRIP dataset and ALKBH5 protein, which will train iDeepC model for ALKBH5 in RBP-37 dataset.
+The default value is the RBP37 dataset and ALKBH5 protein, which will train iDeepC model for ALKBH5 in RBP-37 dataset.